ChnZyy/ITE-FITCHECK2GO-SYSTEM/README.md

 # FitCheck 2GO - Web-based Wardrobe Management and Outfit Planning System

-FitCheck 2GO is a web-based wardrobe management and outfit suggestion platform that allows users to virtually upload, categorize, and organize clothing items.
-It enables the creation of personalized outfit combinations while incorporating role-based access for content moderation and administrative control.
+FitCheck 2GO is a web-based application designed to help users manage their wardrobes and plan outfits efficiently.
+The system allows users to catalog their clothing items, organize them by category, and generate outfit combinations automatically.
+It features dedicated admin and moderator roles for effective content and user management, supported by a robust database for secure data storage and retrieval.
+The user interface is designed to be minimalist, clean, and intuitive, providing a smooth and engaging experience for all users.

 ---